dbursztynowski/cloopdemo1/README2.md

 sudo chown -R $USER $HOME/.kube sudo chgrp -R $USER $HOME/.kube
 ```
 4. Access to a Kubernetes v1.11.3+ cluster.
-For kubernetes cluster you can use [KIND](https://sigs.k8s.io/kind) described above
+As mentioned above, for testing you can use, e.g., minikube or [KIND](https://sigs.k8s.io/kind).

 ## Install kubebuilder
 [Run the installation procedure.](https://book.kubebuilder.io/quick-start#installation) Run this as sudo user.
 Check instalation by